I keep away and loathe the lowly crowd,

 And gloomy trouble besets his bronze-beaked

-Cannot comfort one who's in pain, why build
+Can't comfort one who's in pain, then why build

-A huge hall with pillars in the latest style?
+A hall with pillars in the latest style?

-Why switch my Sabine vale for troublesome wealth?
+Why switch my Sabine vale for troubling wealth?

 Peter Saint-Andre > Writings > Ancient Fire